OutSystems/docs-odc/src/eap/user-management/intro.md

 </div>

 Use pre-built user screens in your app to enable end-users to change and recover their password.
 See [Custom authentication flows](../building-apps/ui/custom-auth.md) for more information.
-If an end-user has an organization role, currently they must recover their password using the Portal.
+If the user of an app has an organization role, currently they must recover their password using the Portal.